Torg

 6. Global Trade Support

-7. Integrated Logistics & Payment Solutions
+7. Built-in Logistics & Payment Solutions

 8. Communication Tools